How to Install Arduino on Debian Linux

 CLI Commands to Launch Arduino

-The command to start the Arduino IDE varies based on your chosen installation method:
+In general, the command to start the Arduino IDE varies depending on your chosen installation method:

 arduino